Binary-Shade/30-days-javascript-projects/readme.md

    - Concepts Covered: movie api concept.
 22. Day 22: [ Type writer effect using js] 🖐️
    - Description: type and delete certain words in list.
-   - Concepts Covered: type concept. .
+   - Concepts Covered: type concept.
+23. Day 23: [ Read more & Less Button] 📚
+   - Description: Read more and less using a button in js.
+   - Concepts Covered: DOM manipulation and style control of css.

 ## Getting Started